WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 2. Insert the address of the receiver and type in the amount the receiver should get, then click `Continue`.
 3. Enter the name of the person or company receiving the payment and click `Continue`.
 4. Make sure everything is filled in correctly in `Preview Transaction` window and click `Confirm`.
-5. Type in your password and click `Continue`.
+5. Type in your passphrase and click `Continue`.

 You will now see a pop-up window telling you that the transaction is broadcasted to the Bitcoin network.